pincher-chen/software_install/vasp/vasp.5.3.md

 #             tested build 20080312 Package ID: l_fc_p_10.1.015
 #             the gamma only mpi version can not be compiles
 #             using ifc.10.1
-#  - ifc.11.1 strongly recommended (we use this to compile vasp)
+#  - ifc.11.1 partially recommended (some problems with Gamma only and intel fftw)
 #             Build 20090630 Package ID: l_cprof_p_11.1.046
+#  - ifort.12.1 strongly recommended (we use this to compile vasp)
+#             Version 12.1.5.339 Build 20120612
 #
-# it might be required to change some of library pathes, since
+# it might be required to change some of library path ways, since
-# LINUX installation vary a lot
+# LINUX installations vary a lot
+#
 # Hence check ***ALL*** options in this makefile very carefully
 #-----------------------------------------------------------------------
 #